 Penn State offers an online, 12-credit forensic nursing certificate designed to teach students how to document, collect, and analyze evidence from delicate crimes, paying mind to the legal and ethical considerations of the field.
 This undergraduate certificate can prepare people for a variety of careers including medical examining, nursing in a correctional institution, and becoming a legal nurse consultant.

 Drexel University provides a unique post-baccalaureate certification in forensic trends and issues in contemporary heath care.
 This one-year interdisciplinary program aims to prepare students to conduct targeted and sensitive assessments of victims and offenders of interpersonal violence and other crime, and also to provide appropriate clinical and medico-legal responses.

 The University of California at Riverside (UCR) Extension hosts an online professional certificate program in forensic nursing.
 With 14 units of required coursework in areas such as forensic approaches to blunt force and firearm injuries, courtroom testimony by a health care specialist, and forensic approaches to mental health assessments, UCR prepares its students for the delicate work of identifying, collecting, and documenting evidence of traumatic injuries and communicating the findings to multidisciplinary teams.
-These courses also qualify for the California Board of Registered Nursing’s continuing education which is required to maintain licensure.
-This program typically takes nine to 18 months.
+These courses also qualify for California Board of Registered Nursing’s continuing education units, which are required to maintain licensure.
+This program typically takes nine to 18 months to complete.

 Duquesne University offers an online post-master’s certificate in forensic nursing to prepare advanced practice nurses to work in a variety of settings.
 This 15-credit program is comprised of courses in criminal law, forensic science, and the legal system.
 It also includes a capstone project for students to conduct their own original research to contribute to the advancement of the discipline.
 Duquesne also pays special mind to the Synergy Model of Patient Care—a system developed by the American Association of Critical Care Nurses (AACN)—which posits that the unique needs of patients and their families should inform the competencies of nurses.
-This program does not require any on-campus visits and can be completed in as little as 1 year, completely online.
+This program does not require any on-campus visits and can be completed in as little as one year, completely online.

 Please note that some online programs require limited on-campus requirements.